LeidyDoradoM/Amazon_Vine_Analysis/README.md

 In this week project an analysis of the Toys customer reviews dataset from the [Amazon Review datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) is carried out.
 The information from the dataset is used to create an **AWS RDS database** containing 4 tables in `pgAdmin`.

 The process is performed by using `PySpark`, that allows us to use `Python` to write Spark applications.
-The reviews dataset is extracted into a DataFrame, transform it into four separate DataFrames that match the [table schema](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Resources/challenge_schema.sql) in `pgAdmin` and load them as tables into the database.
-The code could be find in [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Amazon_Reviews_ETL.ipynb), and images of the four tables in `pgAdmin` are shown below.
+The reviews dataset is extracted into a DataFrame, is transformed into four separate DataFrames that match the [table schema](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Resources/challenge_schema.sql) in `pgAdmin` and is loaded as tables into the database.
+The code could be find [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Amazon_Reviews_ETL.ipynb), and images of the four tables in `pgAdmin` are shown below.

 ### The Customers Table: